blutz1982/go-nsexporter-libreview/README.md

 flag **--last-ts-file** determines the path to the file in which the time stamp of the last exported glucose entry will be stored (or is already stored).
 When used, all subsequent export operations will exclude all records with a date preceding this timestamp.

+flag **--measurements** determines a set of metrics that should be exported to LibreView.

 # config